reliablerascal/cta-ridership/README.md

 In addition to some problems mentioned above, I addressed the following problems:
 * Removed 4 red line stations from station-level (but not community level) summaries, because two stations closed for renovation in May 2021 while adjacent stations picked up their ridership
 * Annoyingly, community area IDs in CTA data did not exactly match IDs in the community area boundary file.
 I had to match by community area name
 * Using a point map, I found it difficult to visually discern the difference between 35% ridership retention and 70% retention.
-While Youyou argued for mathematical precision, Gurman taught us that humans don't accurately perceive area.
-I found a helpful explainer on the [ethics of "perceptual scaling"](https://makingmaps.net/2007/08/28/perceptual-scaling-of-map-symbols/) and opted to exaggerate the differences in area, while explaining in full transparency why I had done so in the graphic's footer.
+It's worth weighing whether mathematical precision or <em>perception</em> is more important in portraying differences.
+Though I ultimately opted against "perceptual scaling," here's an interesting explainer on the [ethics of perceptual scaling](https://makingmaps.net/2007/08/28/perceptual-scaling-of-map-symbols/).

 ## What I Learned
-Above all this project provided me with practical experience with Pandas within Jupyter Notebook.
-I love this approach over Google Sheets, because it neatly integrates documentation within code, creates a reproducible and automated template, and makes it easy for me to retrace my steps.
+Though I improved this repo in October 2023, I started this project in June as a Columbia University portfolio project.
+I credit this work shifting my habits away from Google Sheets and towards Python/Pandas within Jupyter Notebook.
+I'm convinced the latter approach is much more effective in integrating documentation within code, creating a reproducible and automated template, and making it easy for me to retrace my steps.

-I also learned:
+In June, I also learned:
 * Socrata's API platform, commonly used in city data portals
 * GitHub, a means of organizing and sharing my code
-* Scaling back my emotionally-unregulated ambitions.
-I really wanted to delve into demographic patterns, but that will have to wait for a Part II.
+* Scoping a project for timely completion.
+I really wanted to delve into demographic patterns corresponding to ridership, but that will have to wait for a Part II.

-## What I'd Like to Learn Next to Advance this Project
+## Next Steps to Advance this Project
-Sandhya challenged me to improve the **orientation of the map**, by layering multiple GeoJSON files- the natural landscape (including the lake), suburban boundaries, and the path of the CTA.
-She suggested QGIS or MapShaper for this- neither of which I've yet used.

-I also hope to layer **demographic data about the community areas**.
-I know how to do this with community areas but it's a lot of work.
-Alternatively, I could learn **point-in-polygon mapping** which would let me map stations to PUMAs- Chicago's 19 statistical areas which are more easily mapped to Census data.

-Some smaller details I ran out of time in addressing:
+* Layer **demographic data about the community areas**.
-* Sizing images to look good across platforms, especially desktop vs. mobile.
-The default iframes work reasonably well compared to anything else I've tried
+* Size images to look good across platforms, especially desktop vs. mobile.
+The default iframes in Flourish work reasonably well compared to anything else I've tried, but it's worth more development.
-* Formatting numbers within Pandas for use with Flourish.
-I'd like to round percentages to not show decimals, and add commas in numbers.
-Easy to do in Google Sheets, but I avoided this workaround.
+* Sandhya (LA Times) challenged me to provide geographical orientation- the lake, streets, etc. I could do this in DataWrapper using a basemap, but the tradeoff is that I'd be limited in the # of data points (stations) I could portray.
+Worth exploring more, perhaps for a neighborhood-specific zoom-in.

 ## Guide to the Repository
 Most data for this project is collected directly in Python via API.
 You'll also find in this folder: